supernaut11/data612-gan-art/README.md

 You can provide arguments for the number of epochs and size of batch.
 These are described in the help menu.

+When training is complete, the photo-to-monet and monet-to-photo models are saved to the current working directory.
+The template for the directory name follows these rules:

+  1. Starts with "p2m_model" for photo-to-monet, "m2p_model" for monet-to-photo
+  1. Ends with "e{num}_b{num}_d{num}", where each number corresponds to the number of epochs, batch size, and dropout rate, respectively

+At the end of training, a sample of 100 transformations are saved to an image.
+The template for the image name follows these rules:

+  1. Starts with "out_p2m" for photo-to-monet, "out_m2p" for monet-to-photo
+  1. Ends with "e{num}_b{num}_d{num}", where each number corresponds to the number of epochs, batch size, and dropout rate, respectively
+  1. Saved as a PNG image

 ## Eval Mode

 To execute evaluation mode, invoke the `main.py` script with the `eval` argument: